Department of Medical Microbiology and Parasitology

 The Department of Medical Microbiology and Parasitology is one of the twelve (12) Departments in the School of medicine.
 It is among the five (5) departments that were recently (April 2020) established in the School.
-The department is envisaged to play a leading role in training of students and professionals in many different areas of specialization including medicine, nursing and pharmacy students, clinicians, pharmacists, nurses, microbiologists, parasitologists, immunologists, public health and other related specialists.
-The trainees will be imparted with solid scientific knowledge and diverse skills and competencies that will enable them to compete in the challenging research, academic and/or clinical practice environments.
-A part from offering programmes at certificate, diploma, undergraduate and post-graduate levels, the department will also service other departments and schools including school of medicine, school of nursing, school of pharmacy, school of public health and the proposed dental school.
-MISSION Tobe a leading center for education, training, and research in the fields of medical microbiology, immunology and parasitology.
-VISION Totrain highly skilled health-care professionals and scientists with the capacity to carry out inventive, innovative and diagnostic research in medical microbiology, immunology and parasitology.
+The Department offers programs at certificate, diploma, undergraduate and post-graduate levels.
+The department is envisaged to play a leading role in training of students specializing in medicine, nursing pharmacy, public health, microbiology, immunology, and parasitology.
+The trainees will receive excellent training that will enable them to compete in the challenging research, academic and/or clinical practice environments.
+As a Department, we play significant role of servicing other departments such as, the School of Medicine, the School of Nursing, the School of Pharmacy, the School of Public health, and the proposed Dental School.

-5. To promote creative, innovative and inventive research in medical microbiology, immunology and parasitology.
+- To promote creative, innovative, and inventive research in Medical Microbiology, Immunology, and Parasitology.

-1. To provide a broad-based repertoire of medical microbiology, immunology and parasitology knowledge, attitudes and skills for the resolution of clinical, public health and related communityissues.
+- To provide a broad-based repertoire of medical microbiology, immunology, and parasitology knowledge.

 The Department has collaborations with various local and international institutions of higher learning